sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 Q: **How do I know if I'm eligible for a merit increase?**

-- All Teammates who receive a 9-box rating of "exceeds high bar" are eligible for a compensation increase.
-All Teammates who receive a rating of "meets high bar" AND haven't received a seperate compensation increase in the past 9-months are eligible for a compensation increase.
+- Teammates who receive a '1' or '2' rating are eligible for a compensation increase.
+All Teammates who receive a rating of "3" AND haven't received a separate compensation increase in the past 9-months are eligible for a compensation increase.

 Q. **How are Teammate ratings on Impact Reviews used?**